Tannukr/Course_Selection_Application/README.md

 ### Faculty Workflow
 1. After logging in, you'll be directed to the faculty dashboard
 2. Click "Create New Course" to add a new course
-3. Fill in course details (name, code, credits, description)
+3. Fill in course details (name, code, credits)
 4. View created courses on your dashboard
 5. Edit or delete courses using the buttons on each course card
 6. View students enrolled in each course

 ### Student Workflow
 1. After logging in, you'll be directed to the student dashboard
-2. View available courses in the "Available Courses" tab
+2. View available courses in the "Available Courses" section
-3. Register for courses (maximum 2) by clicking "Register for Course"
+3. Register for courses (maximum 2) by clicking "Enroll"
-4. View your registered courses in the "My Courses" tab
+4. View your registered courses
+5. Drop courses when needed using the "Drop" button